Stellate Ganglion Block

-It is typically done with you lying on your back.
+The procedure is performed with you lying on your back.
 Your blood pressure and oxygenation will be monitored.
 In addition to your doctor and the x-ray technician, there will be a nurse in the room at all times if you have any questions or discomfort during the procedure.
 The skin on the side of the neck is cleaned with antiseptic solution and then the procedure is done.

 What should I expect after the injection?

-Shortly after the injection, you may feel your arm becoming warm.
-The pain may diminish considerably.
+After the injection, your arms may feel warm.
+The pain will diminish considerably.
 Some patients develop temporary hoarseness or a slight droop around the eyelid on the side injected.
 The eye may also become slightly red.
-This is normal and should last only for a few hours.
+This is normal and lasts few hours.

 What should I do after the procedure?

-Can I go back to work the same day or the next day?
+Can I go back to work the same day?

 Your doctor or recovery room nurse will discuss this with you, depending on your response to the injection.

-How long does it last?
-How many injections do I need to have?
+How long does the block last?
+How many injections do I need?

 It is difficult to predict.
-Blockade of the sympathetic nerves can sometimes last permanently.
-For most patients, however, interruption of the sympathetic nerves provides temporary relief.
-Repeated injections can sometimes cause progressive lessening of symptoms.
+Blockade of the sympathetic nerves can last permanently.
+For most patients, interruption of the sympathetic nerves provides temporary relief.
+Repeated injections may progressively lessening of symptoms.
 Your doctor will discuss this with you.

-Overall, this procedure has very few risks.
-However, as with any procedure, there are some risks and side effects you should know about.
+This procedure has very few risks.
+As with any procedure, there are some risks and side effects you should know about.
 Commonly encountered side effects are increased pain from the injection (usually temporary), inadvertent puncture of the “sack” containing spinal fluid, inadvertent injection into blood vessels in the neck, infection, bleeding, nerve damage, or no relief from your usual pain.